rushikeshhh-patil/RealmRover/README.md

 # RealmRover

-RealRover is a PowerShell script designed for Active Directory enumeration and information gathering.
+RealmRover is a PowerShell script designed for Active Directory enumeration and information gathering.
 It provides a set of options to retrieve details about users, groups, computers, and users with Service Principal Names (SPNs) within the domain.

 ## Features